kylerjohnston/muumu.us/_posts/2020-09-06-building-a-public-tiddlywiki.md

 Even though the public TiddlyWiki was read-only, it still tried to modify the `$__StoryList.tid` tiddler, so I cloned the repo for my tiddlers into two locations on my filesystem to avoid conflicts, `/srv/private` for the private TiddlyWiki and `/srv/public` for the public one.
 I set a cron job to run once a day to commit and push all changes from `/srv/private`, and another cron to do a pull and hard reset into `/srv/public`.
 Since a TiddlyWiki process can't see changes made to tiddlers on the filesystem, I set another cron to restart the public TiddlyWiki process after pulling the changes.

 I quickly encountered a frustrating bug with this approach.
 As an anonymous user, every so often the TiddlyWiki would "reset" --- all of the active tiddlers I had open would just disappear.
 After playing around with it a bit, I discovered it was happening a couple seconds after I clicked one of the buttons to hide or show transclusions at the bottom of a tiddler.
 This is a feature implemented by the Stroll plugin.
 I also noticed that the "Sync" icon on the sidebar would flash red when it happened.
-It seemed that hiding or showing the transclusions wasn't just some client-side JavaScript, but was actually changing the state of the tiddler, and since the user didn't have write privileges it would just revert the changes (and reset the whole state back to a fresh TiddlyWiki with no open tiddlers).
+It seemed that hiding or showing the transclusions wasn't just some client-side JavaScript, but was actually changing the state of the tiddler, and since the user didn't have write privileges it would revert the changes (and reset the whole state back to a fresh TiddlyWiki with no open tiddlers).
 I did some further testing with the writeable TiddlyWiki and confirmed that toggling whether a transclusion is shown or hidden does indeed make a persistent change to the tiddler's state.

 ### Why do read-only users need Node?
 This was not an acceptable user experience.
 I couldn't have it so that users could click a button --- a button that looks like it should be clicked! --- and reset all their open tiddlers.